If you're just starting out, and want the simplest guide to what you need to buy, see the Beginner's Buying Guide.

 Another speed test Web site you can use is speedtest.net.
 That gave me 3 milliseconds ping (I think their ping number is akin to latency), 590 Mbps download, 780 Mbps upload.

 A third site is openspeedtest.com.
 That gave me 1 ms jitter, 5 ms ping, 230 Mbps upload, 720 Mbps download.
 One advantage of openspeedtest.com is that it will also confirm the name of your Internet Service Provider, in case you aren’t sure (though it can be a little confusing; for instance, Spectrum shows up as Charter, which is the same company).

 The actual numbers themselves don’t really tell you much, since even a small number of Megabits per second should be sufficient to run a Jamulus client.
 However, if you compare your numbers to your fellow participants, and your numbers are a tiny fraction of theirs, you might want to contact your ISP to see if you can get a better plan.

 All participants should use headphones, without exception.
 This possibly the most important hardware requirement.
 Listening on speakers causes echoes in every other participant’s feed, which is annoying to track down.
 Headphones are ubiquitous enough that there should be no reason not to use them.
-In theory, wireless headphones like Beats should work fine, but we have found it to be a little fussy to use them with Jamulus, so make sure you check youre system out beforehand to make sure you can select them.

 The built-in microphones in most headsets and computer headphones are not adequate.
 Such microphones are not designed for a proper singing volume, and will clip and distort.
 And because they are integrated into the headset, you can’t compensate by moving the mic away.